 We have invested significant resources in registering and maintaining trademarks associated with our brands including, but not limited to, "UFC," "OCTAGON," "ULTIMATE FIGHTING CHAMPIONSHIP," "AS REAL AS IT GETS," "ULTIMATE FIGHTER," "WWE," "RAW," "SMACKDOWN," "NXT" and "WRESTLEMANIA," as well as the UFC and WWE logos and the 2 dimensional octagon shape, in an attempt to obtain and protect our brands and their public recognition.
 During trademark registration proceedings, we may receive rejections of our applications by the United States Patent and Trademark Office or equivalent authorities in other foreign jurisdictions.
 Although we would be given an opportunity to respond to those rejections, we may be unable to overcome such rejections and, consequently, may be unable to obtain sufficient protection for certain trademarks in certain jurisdictions where we operate.
 Further, our intellectual property rights may be challenged, opposed, and/or invalidated by third parties and may not be strong enough to provide meaningful commercial competitive advantage.
-In addition, we may seek to oppose, cancel and/or invalidate a third party's intellectual property rights if we deem such intellectual property rights or maintain our intellectual property, competitors might be able to use our brands or other intellectual property, which may have adverse financial and operational impacts on our business.
+In addition, we may seek to oppose, cancel and/or invalidate a third party's intellectual property rights if we deem such intellectual property infringes, dilutes, misappropriates or otherwise violates our intellectual property rights but we may be unsuccessful in doing so.
+If we fail to secure intellectual property rights or maintain our intellectual property, competitors might be able to use our brands or other intellectual property, which may have adverse financial and operational impacts on our business.